- 01. Spanish tutors: what qualifications do you need to become one?

 Are you passionate about the works of Cervantes and Spanish & latino culture?

 Perhaps you’re a college student, or someone looking for a whole new career.

 Learn about all the ways to become a Spanish teacher!

 From traditional teacher training to other options like becoming a private Spanish teacher, this is a career that offers plenty of opportunities!

 So how should you achieve your objective of teaching students Spanish?

-Teaching Spanish - what qualifications do you need to become a teacher?
+Spanish tutors: what qualifications do you need to become one?

 Teacher training requirements vary by state and school, but generally, in order to become a professional teacher, you’ll need to complete your Master's degree and pass a teacher certification exam.
 Often you can begin to find work right after college as long as you can show you’re on your way to completing a Masters and finishing the various exams, and if you’re teaching at a private school, some will waive the extra qualifications altogether.